-352. Syngenta used and/or continues to use in commerce false or misleading descriptions of fact, and/or false or misleading representations of fact, which misrepresented, and were likely to cause and/or did cause confusion and mistake or to deceive, regarding MIR162, the timing of its approval by China, its impact on export markets for U.S. corn, including China, the ability to channel MIR162 away from export markets which have not approved MIR162, and corn prices.
+- 313. Syngenta used and/or continues to use in commerce false or misleading descriptions of fact, and/or false or misleading representations of fact, which misrepresented, and were likely to cause and/or did cause confusion and mistake or to deceive, regarding MIR162, the timing of its approval by China, its impact on export markets for U.S. corn, including China, the ability to channel MIR162 away from export markets which have not approved MIR162, and corn prices. - 314.
+Syngenta's representations, statements, and commentary have included: - a.
+To APHIS and the public, including stakeholders interested in the MIR162 Deregulation Petition, that deregulation of MIR162 should not cause an adverse impact upon export markets for U.S. corn, that Syngenta would communicate the stewardship requirements "using a wide ranging grower education program," and that at the time the MIR162 Deregulation Petition was submitted to APHIS, regulatory filings were in progress in China:

-- 353. Syngenta's representations, statements, and commentary have included: - a.
-To APHIS and the public, including stakeholders interested in the MIR162 Deregulation Petition, that deregulation of MIR162 should not cause an adverse impact upon export markets for U.S. corn, that Syngenta would communicate the stewardship requirements "using a wide ranging grower education program," and that at the time the MIR162 Deregulation Petition was submitted to APHIS, regulatory filings were in progress in China. - b.
-To APHIS and the public that MIR162 could and would be channeled away from markets which had not yet approved MIR162. - c.
-To the press and to investment analysts on quarterly conference calls. - d.
-Through statements in marketing materials published on the Internet such as its "Plant With Confidence" fact sheet. - e.
+- b.
+To APHIS and the public that MIR162 could and would be channeled away from markets which had not yet approved MIR162; - c.
+To the press and to investment analysts on quarterly conference calls; - d.
+Through statements in marketing materials published on the Internet such as its "Plant With Confidence" fact sheet; and - e.
 Through other statements indicating that approval from China for MIR162 corn was expected at times when Syngenta knew it was not.

-each as more fully alleged above, are materially false statements that misrepresented, and are, and continue to be, likely to cause confusion and mistake as to the nature, characteristics, and qualities of MIR162 corn, the timing of its approval by China, the impact of MIR162 corn on the export markets, including China, for U.S. corn and DDGS, the ability to channel MIR162 away from export markets which have not approved MIR162, and corn and DDGS prices.
+each as more fully alleged above, are materially false statements that misrepresented, and are, and continue to be, likely to cause confusion and mistake as to the nature, characteristics, and qualities of MIR162 corn, the timing of its approval by China, the impact of MIR162 corn on the export markets, including China, for U.S. corn, the ability to channel MIR162 away from export markets which have not approved MIR162, and corn prices.

-354. Syngenta's misleading representations of fact relating to the U.S. corn export market, and particularly in relation to China's position as a major export market, also misrepresented to, and deceived and/or continue to deceive, farmers, other consumers and Non-Producer industry participants.
-Syngenta's "Plant With Confidence" fact sheet has, and misrepresented, and is likely to continue, to cause confusion and mistake as to the percentage of U.S. corn exported to China on an annual basis, among other facts.

-355. Syngenta's misleading representations of fact also include the statements in the MIR162 Deregulation Petition as more fully set forth above, including starting in paragraph 67.
+- 315. Syngenta's misleading representations of fact relating to the U.S. corn export market, and particularly in relation to China's position as a major export market, also misrepresented to, and deceived and/or continue to deceive, farmers, including milo farmers, and other consumers.
+Syngenta's "Plant With Confidence" fact sheet has, and misrepresented, and is likely to continue, to cause confusion and mistake as to the percentage of U.S. corn exported to China on an annual basis, among other facts. - 316.
+Syngenta's misleading representations of fact also include the statements in the MIR162 Deregulation Petition as more fully set forth above, including in paragraphs 75-80. - 317.
+Additionally, Syngenta's representations misrepresented, and deceived and/or continue to deceive, farmers, other consumers and stakeholders as to the status of approval for distribution of MIR162 corn in China, a major export market.